 Source: US Census Bureau, American Community Survey 2023 5-Year Estimates

-US Income Percentile by City [2026]
+US income percentile by city [2026]

 Median, top 20%, and top 5% household-income thresholds for the largest US metros — sourced directly from the Census Bureau's latest ACS release.